 And it is a true 8-bit CPU.
 Meaning that only 8-bit operations are permitted!

-On other 8-bit CPU such as the Z80, you can manipulate 16 bit numbers and use in them in some arithmetic operations.
+On other 8-bit CPU such as the Z80, you can manipulate 16 bit numbers and use them in some arithmetic operations.
 Of course, it is suboptimal.
 As the ALU is not 16-bit wide, it will rely on some slow micro-coded operations to perform a 16-bit task.

 But micro-codes cost transistors.
 Thus the 6502 does not provide any!

 When programming the 6502, you are constantly reminded how limiting 8-bit arithmetic is.
 The result of your additions cannot exceed 256.
 Your loops are limited to 256 iterations.
-You cannot event jump to an address more than 256 byte away in memory!
+You cannot even jump to an address more than 256 byte away in memory!

-If I had no trouble using the text mode and the low resolution graphical mode, using the “HIRES” high resolution mode was a lot more difficult that what I expected.
+If I had no trouble using the text mode and the low resolution graphical mode, using the “HIRES” high resolution mode was a lot more difficult than what I expected.
 Of course, as I knew, there is no dedicated hardware to assist you.
 But the most disturbing is the peculiar way the data is organized in memory.
 Saying nothing about the artifacts appearing if you’re not careful.

 This color display was astonishing for the time.
 But it was also very difficult to program for.
 I now measure the troubles that programmers of the time had to overcome in order to offer us some of the best arcade games ever!

 Bare-bone is what comes to my mind.
 I knew that the speaker had to be driven by the software but I did not expect the lack of an hardware counter or clock that could cadence it.

 Programming a Game of Life on the Apple II was worth every bit of it.
 Using modern tools, it was not that difficult and was mainly a matter of reading (and understanding!) the documentation.

 Now I wonder what will be my next move.